Tornadoes – What They Are, How They Form, And Their Main Characteristics

 How A Tornado Is Formed

-The majority of tornadoes are formed in violent thunderstorms, especially in what is called supercells.
+The majority of tornadoes form in violent thunderstorms, especially in what are called supercells.
 (The most intense and violent form of a thunderstorm.)

 The conditions in a supercell need to be ideal in order for a tornado to develop.
 This means a tornado needs a supercell to develop, but not all supercells can produce tornadoes.

-The specific conditions needed for the formation of a tornado is actually a specific combination of wind movements.
-A combination of both downdrafts (sinking air) and updrafts (rising air) is required for tornado development.
+The specific conditions needed for the formation of a tornado involve a combination of wind movements.
+Both downdrafts (sinking air) and updrafts (rising air) are required for tornado development.

-Warm moist air near the surface of the ground starts to rise, creating a low-pressure system.
-As it continues to rise, it is hit by winds with different speeds and blowing in different directions.
-It is these winds that allow it to start spinning.
+Warm, moist air near the surface of the ground starts to rise, creating an area of lower pressure.
+As it continues to rise, it is hit by winds moving at different speeds and in different directions.
+It is these winds that allow the air to start spinning.

 This alone is not enough, though.
 Air rotation near the ground is essential for the process to be completed.
 As the cold air from the upper atmosphere starts to descend (creating downdrafts), it comes in contact with the updraft, putting pressure on the rising air.

-This pressure and friction caused by the downdraft force the space of the rotating updraft to be condensed.
+This pressure and friction caused by the downdraft force the rotating updraft into a narrower space.
 This increases the wind speed within the rotating column of air.

-The wind speed is further increased by the rotation towards the axis of the low-pressure system.
-(Remember, air always flows from an area of high to an area of low pressure).
+The wind speed is further increased as the rotating air moves closer to the axis of the low-pressure area.
+(Remember, air always flows from an area of high to an area of low pressure.)

 The supercell starts acting like a giant vacuum cleaner as the rotating column of air strengthens and sucks more air away from the surface of the ground.